However, the most suffering and despair will inevitably fall directly on ordinary people. They are simply the most vulnerable in any crisis.

 There are also no words or statistics that can describe the suffering that people have to endure in the floods, forest fires, impacts of climate change and terrible earthquakes that are happening continuously around the world in 2023, as if to show that Mother Nature is raging against humans.

 The historic earthquake in Türkiye and Syria can be said to have completely recreated the image of the apocalypse in science fiction movies.
-When an entire land area of 350,000 km2, equivalent to the area of Germany or Vietnam, was reduced to ashes in just a moment.
+When an entire land area of up to 350,000 km2, equivalent to the area of Germany or Vietnam, was reduced to ashes in just a moment.
 An estimated 14 million people, equivalent to 16% of the population of Türkiye, were affected and about 1.5 million people were left homeless.

 Almost as soon as the Libyan deluge had receded, another disaster struck Morocco in September.
-The High Atlas earthquake devastated 2,930 villages with a total population of 2.8 million, killing more than 2,900 people; at least 59,674 homes were damaged, of which 32 percent collapsed completely.
+The High Atlas earthquake devastated 2,930 villages with a total population of 2.8 million, killing more than 2,900 people; at least 59,674 houses were damaged, of which 32 percent collapsed completely.
 There is no telling how much pain civilians endure in such terrible disasters.

 Of course, 2023 has also seen countless disasters that have dragged millions of people into “hell” in both the literal and figurative sense of the word.
 Wildfires in Canada, Hawaii or Greece; other devastating earthquakes in Nepal, Afghanistan or the Philippines; deadly floods in many countries have all taken the lives or futures of millions of people.

-Four dangers, millions of child victims According to the latest research published by the United Nations in October 2023, besides war, here are the top 4 reasons why children do not have the peaceful life they deserve: + Floods: The 10 countries with the most children displaced by floods, including coastal floods and flash floods, from 2016 to 2021 are: Bangladesh, China, Ethiopia, India, Indonesia, Nigeria, Philippines, Somalia, South Sudan and Sudan. + Storms: The 10 countries with the most children displaced by storms, including tropical storms, cyclones, blizzards and sandstorms from 2016 to 2021 are: Bangladesh, China, Cuba, Honduras, India, Madagascar, Mozambique, Philippines, United States and Vietnam + Drought: Droughts differ from most other hazards in that they develop slowly, even over years, and their onset is often difficult to detect.
-The 10 countries with the most children displaced by drought from 2017 to 2021 are: Afghanistan, Angola, Brazil, Burundi, Ethiopia, India, Iraq, Madagascar, Somalia and South Sudan. + Wildfires: Wildfires can be triggered by lightning or human action.
-The 10 countries with the most children displaced by wildfires from 2016 to 2021 are: Australia, Canada, China, France, Greece, Israel, Spain, Syria, Turkey, and the United States.
+Four dangers, millions of child victims According to the latest research published by the United Nations in October 2023, besides war, here are the top 4 reasons why children do not have the peaceful life they deserve: + Floods: The 10 countries with the most children displaced by floods, including coastal floods and flash floods, from 2016 to 2021 are: Bangladesh, China, Ethiopia, India, Indonesia, Nigeria, Philippines, Somalia, South Sudan and Sudan. + Storms: The 10 countries with the most children displaced by storms, including tropical storms, tornadoes, blizzards and sandstorms from 2016 to 2021 are: Bangladesh, China, Cuba, Honduras, India, Madagascar, Mozambique, Philippines, United States and Vietnam + Drought: Droughts differ from most other hazards in that they develop slowly, even over years, and their onset is often difficult to detect.
+The 10 countries with the most children displaced by drought between 2017 and 2021 are: Afghanistan, Angola, Brazil, Burundi, Ethiopia, India, Iraq, Madagascar, Somalia and South Sudan. + Wildfires: Wildfires can be triggered by lightning or human action.
+The 10 countries with the most children displaced by wildfires between 2016 and 2021 are: Australia, Canada, China, France, Greece, Israel, Spain, Syria, Turkey, and the United States.
 Much of the tourist town of Lahaina on the island of Maui, Hawaii, has been destroyed by wildfires.
 Photo: AFP |

 Stop if you can!